Greater Cairo

 The Greater Cairo (القاهرة الكبرى) is a metropolitan area centered around Cairo, Egypt.
 It comprises the entirety of the Cairo Governorate, the cities of Imbaba (Note: Imbaba is considered a city by the World Bank.) and Giza in the Giza Governorate, and the city Shubra El Kheima in Qalyubia Governorate.
 Its definition can be expanded to include peri-urban areas and a number of new planned towns founded in the desert areas east and west of Cairo.
 The Greater Cairo Region is also officially defined as an economic region consisting of the Cairo, Giza, and Qalyubia Governorates.
 Within Greater Cairo lies the largest metropolitan area in Egypt, the largest urban area in Africa, the Middle East, and the Arab world, and the 6th largest metropolitan area in the world.

-In its larger definition, the area includes all cities in the Cairo Governorate (Cairo, New Cairo, Badr, Shorouk, 15th of May, the New Administrative Capital, and Capital Gardens) as well as the main cities of the Giza Governorate (Giza, 6th of October, New 6 October, October Gardens, Sheikh Zayed, and New Sphinx) and Shubra El Kheima and Obour in the Qalyubia Governorate.
+In its larger definition, the area includes all cities in the Cairo Governorate (Cairo, New Cairo, Badr, Shorouk, 15th of May, New Administrative Capital, and Capital Gardens) as well as the main cities of the Giza Governorate (Giza, 6th of October, New 6 October, October Gardens, Sheikh Zayed, and New Sphinx) and Shubra El Kheima and Obour in the Qalyubia Governorate.
 According to an estimate based on United Nations projections, the area had a population of 22,183,000 in 2023.
 In 2012, when the area's population was estimated at 20.5 million, the population density within Cairo Governorate was estimated at 45,000 per square kilometer (111,700 per square mile).